Aklesh06/Social-Media-Multichat-Application/README.md

 # Social-Media-Multichat-Application
 It is a social media chat application where there are feature of a group chat with everyone like discord app, one can have a profile and it have login and registration feature also.
-This application is made with frontend : HTML ,CSS , JavaScript  ,  Backend : Python , Framework : Django
+This application is specially made for all the member can chat with all member so all can share there thought and ideas.
+In login it have a forget password feature which send email to reset password